 On February 16, 2023, the Company modified and combined the unpaid balances of the previous two advances on future receipts with a new advance from the same third party totaling \$1,550 for the purchase of future receipts/revenues of \$2,108, resulting in a debt discount of \$558.
-As of June 30, 2023, the outstanding balance of the note was \$915 and is being repaid by making daily payments of \$10 on each banking day with a scheduled maturity date of November 7, 2023.
+As of September 30, 2023, the outstanding balance of the note was \$269 and is being repaid by making daily payments of \$10 on each banking day with a scheduled maturity date of November 7, 2023.
 The amounts related to this financing agreement have been reclassified to liabilities of discontinued operations for purposes of presenting discontinued operations.
+Subsequent to September 30, 2023, the Company repaid all of the advances on future receipts.